koljapluemer/youtube-immmersion-flashcards/README.md

 ## Usage

-1. **Setup**: Add your OpenAI API key in extension settings
-2. **Watch**: Go to any YouTube video with subtitles
+2. **Choose**: Go to any YouTube video with subtitles
 3. **Start Practice**: Click "Start Practice" button below the video
+   - Add your OpenAI API key when asked
 4. **Learn**: Practice vocabulary flashcards with FSRS spaced repetition
+4. **Watch**: Watch the video segment that you just practiced for
 5. **Evaluate**: Rate your understanding after each segment
 6. **Continue**: Move to next subtitle segment

-### Practice Modes

-- **NEW cards**: See word + translation immediately, click "I will remember"
-- **DUE cards**: See word first, click "Show Answer", then rate difficulty (1-4)
-- **Loading**: "Save and Next" shows loading state during AI processing

-### Storage

-- Vocabulary cached locally to avoid repeated API calls
-- FSRS learning data persists between sessions
-- No data sent to external servers (except OpenAI for vocabulary extraction)

 ## Development